Comparing differentiable logics for learning with logical constraints: Background: DL2 and Fuzzy Logics

-In the following, we present the components of the logics that we use in our experimental comparison when mapping logical constraints $\phi\in\Phi$ into real-valued loss.
-These logics are the DL2 logic relaxation $\dl{\cdot}{DL2}:\Phi\to[0,\infty)$, and the fuzzy logic based relaxation $\dl{\cdot}{FL}:\Phi\to[0,1]$.
+In this section, we present the logics that we use in our experimental comparison when mapping logical constraints $\phi\in\Phi$ into real-valued loss.
+These logics are the DL2 logic relaxation $\dl{\cdot}{DL2}:\Phi\to[0,\infty)$, and the fuzzy-logic-based relaxation $\dl{\cdot}{FL}:\Phi\to[0,1]$.
 Here, we provide details of their atomic terms, their operators and their quantifiers.